DraftShift/Docs/docs/calibration/tuning.md

 ## Resonance
 Typically, each toolhead board will have its own accelerometer for resonance testing.
-Because of this, each accelerometer needs to be given a unique name so that it can be called directly.
+Each accelerometer needs to be given a unique name so that it can be called directly.

 ``` cfg title="Example of tool's Nitehawk36 ADXL345 configuration."
 [adxl345 T0]